muariffagustian/muariffagustian.github.io/README.md

 - Growth (%)

 ## [Project 2: The Look Ecommerce - Cohort Analysis](https://github.com/muariffagustian/muariffagustian.github.io/blob/main/The%20Look%20Ecommerce%20Cohort%20Analysis)
 This is the second project of module SQL from RevoU FDSA programme.
 Similar to the first one, the project was conducted using Google BigQuery using the same dataset **The Look Ecommerce**.
 Here I created a code to query the cohort matrix for users registered and firstly purchased from *March 2022 to date (October 2022)*.
-The purpose is to see how is the retention rate of customers re-order on from the ecommerce.
+The purpose is to see how is the retention rate of customers' re-order from the ecommerce.

 Output columns:
 - Cohort months